MasDennis/rajawali3d.org/src/content/getting-started/0.9/04-optimisation/index.md

 # SERIALIZATION
-There’s an optimization you can use when large models are involved.
-It’s called serialization.
+There's an optimization you can use when large models are involved.
+It's called serialization.
 This prevents you from having to load an .obj file and parse it every time the application starts up.
 It basically writes all the relevant data (vertices, indices, normal, texture coordinates and colors) to a binary file on disk.

 So the .obj file has to be loaded only once during development.
 Once the file has loaded you can save it to the sdcard.
 In order to do this you first have to set the permission in AndroidManifest.xml: